utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/passing-data-between-blocks.md

 warning: false
 ---

 Postman Flows can get data with [API requests](/docs/getting-started/sending-the-first-request/) or directly from the **Start** block.
-This document shows examples of Postman Flows getting data using both methods and passing data between blocks.
+This tutorial shows examples of Postman Flows getting data using both methods and passing data between blocks.

 ## Contents